Friday, December 30, 2011

 In Trouble.
 A Novel by Ellen Levine

-In Trouble is a short novel that attempts to document what it was like in the 1950's for young women experiencing a crisis pregnancy, hence the title "in trouble".
+In Trouble is a short novel that attempts to portray what it was like in the 1950's for young women experiencing a crisis pregnancy, hence the title "in trouble".
 The novel tells the story of two girls, Jaime Morse and her best friend Elaine over the span of four months, from March to June of 1956.
-The author sets her novel in the McCarthy era, when Cold War America was on the hunt for any type of communistic infiltration of society.
+The author sets her novel in the McCarthy era, when Cold War America was on the hunt for any type of communist infiltration of society.
 Attitudes towards people who were different were unaccommodating and the strict social norms of that period were not to be broken, for any reason.

 Told in Jaime's voice, the novel opens with Jaime talking to Elaine who wants her to help set up a weekend away with her college boyfriend, Neil.
-Elaine wants to stay with Neil who has been pressuring her to have sex, saying that he has told her "it's a sign I don't love him if I won't".
+Elaine wants to stay with Neil who has been pressuring her to become intimate, saying that he has told her "it's a sign I don't love him if I won't".
 Jaime agrees to help her friend although she doesn't feel this is the right thing for her friend to do.

-All of this is set against the backdrop of Jaime's father returning home after being imprisoned for just under 11 months for being a member of the Communist party years ago.
+All of this is set against the backdrop of Jaime's father returning home after being imprisoned for just under eleven months for being a member of the Communist party years ago.
 As well the author sets the tone of what it's like to be pregnant and unmarried in 1956.
 Girls who are "in trouble" are suddenly sent away when their "time comes".
 There are the requisite discussion about sex education, condoms and abortion circa 1956.

 Soon Elaine's parents learn of her situation and she is taken to Catholic Services where she signs away her baby to be adopted.
 In 1956, as a single mother, she doesn't have the option of keeping her baby.
-Elaine loves Neil, who now won't have anything to do with her but who pressured her into sex in the first place.
+Elaine loves Neil, who now won't have anything to do with her but who pressured her into relations in the first place.
 She wants his baby, but she isn't being allowed really to have any say in what will happen to her or her baby.
 Elaine's parents haven't been much help to her either - telling her that she's ruined their life!

 Eventually, Jamie is able to tell Paul, a boy from the school newspaper when they are on a date, what has happened to her.
 The panic that she feels when she first suspects she might be pregnant is truly heartrending.
 She can't believe what is happening to her and Levine creates a great deal of empathy for Jamie in her descriptions of how she feels and the terror and helplessness Jamie experiences over becoming pregnant.